The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

 - if complaints arise, conducting impartial reviews in accordance with good practice

-- regularly reviewing its performance in respect to the fulfillment of its obligations under the Freedom of Information Act and the Environmental Information Regulations
+- regularly reviewing its performance in fulfilling its obligations under the Freedom of Information Act and the Environmental Information Regulations

 - having appropriately trained and qualified staff to ensure compliance with this policy